HACCLE: Metaprogramming for Secure Multi-Party Computation -- Extended Version: Compiler

 \subsection{Code Generation}

-\paragraph{Cryptographic Backends} In the context of building circuits, LMS is used to specialized a circuit with respect to a target backend.
+\paragraph{Cryptographic Backends.} In the context of building circuits, LMS is used to specialized a circuit with respect to a target backend.
 The outcome of such a programmatic specialization is a compiled target of the circuit.

-The code generator transforms an abstract circuit into a concrete one for a given backend.
-For example, the following adder expressed by HIR is specialized to the Boolean circuit shown in \figref{fig:add-tfhe} and arithmetic circuit shown in \figref{fig:add-bgv} in the \appref{sec:appA}.

-The essence of multi-stage programming is to generate efficient programs using high-level constructs without runtime penalty \cite{taha2004gentle}.
+The code generator transforms an abstract circuit to a concrete one for a given backend. \iftoggle{extend} { For example, the following adder expressed in HIR is specialized to the boolean circuit shown in \figref{fig:add-tfhe} and arithmetic circuit shown in \figref{fig:add-bgv} in the \appref{sec:appA}. }{ For example, the following adder expressed in HIR is specialized to a boolean or arithmetic circuit based on the backend. } The essence of multi-stage programming is to generate efficient programs using high-level constructs without run-time penalty \cite{taha2004gentle}.
 The example in \figref{fig:sum} a shows a code snippet that generates a for loop.
-Note that the \CODE{if} condition is composed of a plaintext Boolean type, so this code is executed at code generation time as shown \figref{fig:sum} b.
+Note that the \CODE{if} condition is composed of a plaintext boolean type, so this code is executed at code generation time as shown \figref{fig:sum} b.

-\paragraph{Resource Estimation} Resource Estimation acts as another backend for the compiler, which generates a graphical representation of the HIR nodes circuit and feeds it to a generic "Evaluator" that walks the graph and accumulates some information at each node.
-The estimator is parameterized on the given resource model, which is an assignment of costs to each node and edge type in the graph, as well as a depth of each edge.
+\paragraph{Resource Estimation.} This is one of the special noteworthy backends: instead of performing a computation, it generates a graphical representation of the HIR circuit, which is fed to a generic ``Evaluator''.
+This is a {\em resource estimation program} that traverses the graph and performs analysis at each node.
+The estimator is parameterized on a given resource model, which specifies costs of each node, edge type, and the depth of each edge in the graph.